 (f) Candidates who were prepared outside of Massachusetts and possess a prerequisite license as outlined in 603 CMR 7.14 (5)(a) shall not be required to complete the requirements set forth in 603 CMR 7.14(5) (b) – (d) if such candidate can provide documentation of one of the following:

-Completion of a comparable educator preparation program that is either state- approved under the NASDTEC Interstate Agreement or has been accredited by an organization accepted by the Commissioner, such as the National Council for Accreditation of Teacher Education (NCATE).
+Completion of a comparable educator preparation program that is either state- approved under the NASDTEC Interstate Agreement or has been accredited by a national organization accepted by the Commissioner,.

 Possession of a comparable out of state license/certificate/endorsement issued by a state with which Massachusetts has signed the NASDTEC Interstate Agreement or other agreement accepted by the Commissioner.